kettanaito/naming-cheatsheet/README.md

 ```

 #### `prev`/`next`
 Indicate the previous and the next state of a variable in the current context.
-Useful for describing a state transition.
+Useful for describing state transitions.

 ```jsx
 function fetchPosts() {